SnakeDoc/SpringMicroservicesInAction/README.md

-# SpringMicroservicesInAction
+# Spring Microservices In Action
-Work from "Spring Microservices In Action" by John Carnell
+Work from _Spring Microservices In Action_ by John Carnell